fieldtrip/website/tutorial/preproc/denoising_opm.md

 This tutorial demonstrated several denoising techniques for OPM data:

-1. **Empty-room analysis**: Characterizing the noise environment is crucial for understanding what types of noise need to be addressed.
+1. **Emptyroom analysis**: Characterizing the noise environment is crucial for understanding what types of noise need to be addressed.
-2. **SSP denoising**: Effective for removing spatially structured noise components, with the option to use either the task data or empty-room data for noise estimation.
+2. **SSP denoising**: Effective for removing spatially structured noise components, with the option to use either the task data or emptyroom data for noise estimation.
 3. **HFC denoising** and **AMM denoising**: Denoising strategies that have a few more 'knobs to tweak'

 Each method has its strengths and weaknesses: